-If length is present, it SHALL be non-negative and SHALL represent a count of characters.

-If none of endLine, endColumn, or length is present, the length of the region SHALL be taken to be 0.
+If none of endLine, endColumn, or charLength is present, the length of the region SHALL be taken to be 0.

 endLine SHALL be greater than or equal to startLine.

 If endLine is equal to startLine, then endColumn SHALL be greater than or equal to startColumn.

+endColumn represents the character one past the end of the region.

+NOTE: The reason for this convention is to allow a region of zero length (an insertion point) to be defined by setting endColumn equal to startColumn.

 To represent a region that includes the last character in a line, excluding any trailing newline sequence, endColumn SHALL be set to a value 1 greater than the number of characters in the line, excluding the newline sequence if present.
 This is the case even for the last line of the file, which might not end with a newline sequence.

-EXAMPLE 1: Suppose a text file contains the following line, on line 5:
+EXAMPLE: Suppose a text file contains the following text starting on line 5, suppose line 5 ends with the two-character newline sequence "\r\n", and suppose the first character of line 5 is at character offset 42 from the start of the file.

 abcde

+fd

+The region with startLine = 5, startColumn = 3, endLine = 5, and endColumn = 5 represent the two characters "cd".

+The region with startLine = 5, startColumn = 3, and endColumn = 5 represents the same two characters. endLine is considered to equal startLine.

+Other ways to represent the same region are charOffset = 44, charLength = 2, or startLine = 5, startColumn = 3, and charLength = 2.

+The region with startLine = 5, startColumn = 3, and endColumn = 6 represent the three characters "cde",

-Then the region with startLine = 5, startColumn = 3, endLine = 5, and endColumn = 6 represent the three characters cde.
-This is the case whether or not the line ends with a newline sequence.
+The region with startLine = 5, startColumn = 3, and endColumn = 8 includes the two-character newline sequence: "cde\r\n".
+Another way to represent the same region is startLine = 5, startColumn = 3, endLine = 6.
+This has the advantage of being independent of the number of characters in the newline sequence.

-To include a newline sequence in a region, endLine SHALL be greater than startLine.

-EXAMPLE 2: Suppose a text file contains the following lines, starting on line 5:

-abcde

-fg

-Then the region with startLine = 5, startColumn = 3, endLine = 6, and endColumn = 1 represent the three characters cde plus a newline sequence.
+The region with startLine = 5, startColumn = 3, endLine = 6, and endColumn = 2 represent the characters "cde\r\nf".

+The region with startLine = 5 and startColumn = 4 represents an insertion point immediately before column 4 (the "d").
+Other ways to represent the same region are charOffset = 45, charLength = 0, or just charOffset = 45 (charLength is taken to be 0).

+The region with startLine = 5 and endColumn = 3 represents the two characters "ab". startColumn is taken to be 1.

 Binary regions

-The start of a binary region SHALL be represented by the offset property (§3.22.8), which denotes the offset in bytes from the start of the file.
-The offset of the first byte in a file SHALL have the value 0.
+The byte offset of the first byte in a file SHALL be 0.

-The end of a binary region SHALL be represented by the length property (§3.22.9), which denotes a count of bytes.
-If length is absent, the length of the region SHALL be taken to be 0.
+To specify a byte region, at least byteOffset (§3.22.10) SHALL be present. byteLength (§3.22.11) MAY also be present. byteOffset specifies the start of the region. byteLength specifies the end of the region.
+If byteLength is absent, it is taken to be 0, and the length of the region is taken to be 0 bytes.

-In a binary region, the startLine (§3.22.4), startColumn (§3.22.5), endLine (§3.22.6), and endColumn (§3.22.7) properties SHALL be absent.

 startLine property

-When a region object represents a text region, it SHALL contain a property named startLine, which SHALL have an integer value equal to the line number of the line containing the first character in the region.
+When a region object represents a text region, it SHALL contain a property named startLine whose value is a positive integer equal to the line number of the line containing the first character in the region.

-The line number of the first line in the file SHALL be 1.

 startColumn property

-When a region object represents a text region, it MAY contain a property named startColumn, which SHALL have an integer value equal to the column number of the first character in the region.
+When a region object represents a text region, it MAY contain a property named startColumn whose value is a positive integer equal to the column number of the first character in the region.

-The column number of the first column on each line SHALL be 1.

 If startColumn is absent, it SHALL be inferred as specified in §3.22.2.

 endLine property

-When a region object represents a text region, it MAY contain a property named endLine, which SHALL have an integer value equal to the line number of the line containing the last character in the region.
+When a region object represents a text region, it MAY contain a property named endLine whose value is a positive integer equal to the line number of the line containing the last character in the region.

 If endLine is absent, it SHALL be inferred as specified in §3.22.2.